 As such, Hitler made the decision of creating the afore-mentionned classification of “Mischlinge”, which stands for “partial-Jews”.
-In his book, Rigg explores the fates of those Mischlinge, which he estimated made up for about 150,000 people in the Nazi army.
+In Hitler’s Jewish Soldiers, Rigg explores the fates of those Mischlinge, which he estimated made up for about 150,000 people in the Nazi army.
 He takes a look at the various laws made around them, the exemptions they were afforded, how they themselves perceived their own deeds, and how they were treated as the war escalated towards ruin.

 The Unseen Elements of the Army

 While I was aware of there being Jewish collaborators with Nazi Germany, I can certainly saw I was never aware of this whole situation discussed in the book, and as such I went into this with very little to no specific foreknowledge on the subject.
 The facts presented by Rigg from the beginning are quite startling and captivating in their own right, especially in regards to the extent of Jewish ancestry among the German people.